 Daniel Raimi: That’s great.
 That’s so interesting.
 We’ve had several guests who talk about air pollution.
 People who grew up in Los Angeles in the 1960s or 1970s have very similar stories to the ones you just described from Athens.
 That’s really interesting.

 Nikos Zirogiannis: In fact, I recall Neha Khanna’s response saying how when she was growing up in New Delhi, she was also familiar with pollution issues—one of your former guests.

 Daniel Raimi: Right.
 Absolutely.
 Well, today, we’re going to talk about a kind of pollution, but we’re going to talk about a different kind of pollution, I think.
 We’re going to talk about this topic of excess emissions events, why they matter, what their implications are for public health, and how policymakers might address them.
 Can you first define this term, “excess emissions events,” and maybe give us an example or two that folks might have heard of?

 Nikos Zirogiannis: Absolutely.
 Excess emissions are violations of the Clean Air Act.
-They occur when a facility exceeds its permitted emissions threshold, and those incidentsces happen during startups, shutdowns, or malfunctions.
-Those emissions are often referred to as SSM—startup, shutdown, and malfunctions.
-For example, we have substantial excess emissions that are released when, for example, a hurricane is coming in on the coast of Texas, and then industrial facilities have to shut down their operations, because they don’t want to be online when the hurricane strikes.
+They occur when a facility exceeds its permitted emissions threshold, and those incidents happen during startups, shutdowns, or malfunctions.
+Those emissions are often referred to as SSM—startup, shutdown, and malfunction.
+For example, we have substantial excess emissions that are released when, for example, a hurricane is coming in on the coast of Texas, and then industrial facilities have to shut down their operations because they don’t want to be online when the hurricane strikes.
 That’s one case where we have large amounts of excess emissions.

 This was one of the worst industrial accidents that have happened in Texas in terms of amounts of pollution released.
 About 7,500 tons of pollution were released due to the fire.
 It got a lot of media attention, state media attention, and even some national media attention, although not as much as the recent rail accident in East Palestine.